-Smallmouth Bass: mouth extends to the middle of eye and are brown or bronze with vertical black lines
+Smallmouth Bass: mouth extends to the middle of the eye and is brown or bronze with vertical black lines

-LargeMouth Bass: mouth extends beyond the eye and are green with black lines.
+Largemouth Bass: mouth extends beyond the eye and is green with black lines.

 How to Fish for Smallmouth Bass in Rivers and Streams